Parrot Farm in Kfar Hess – Full Guide

 Selling Parrots

-Additional Attractions at Parrot Farm
+Attractions at Parrot Farm

 The Parrots

-Chicks heated in a small cage
+Chicks are heated in a cage

-Chicks heated in a small cage
+Chicks are heated in a cage

 This Ara parrot wanted to sit on somebody.
-So I gave him my hand, and he climbed my shoulder.
+So I gave him my hand, and he climbed onto my shoulder.
 The problem was that I wanted to move on after about ten minutes, but the parrot liked his new location and did not want to get off.
 After several minutes, we were able to return him to the stand.
-And when I came closer to photograph him, he raised one leg signaling that he preferred being on my shoulder.
+And when I came closer to photograph him, he raised one leg, signaling that he preferred being on my shoulder.
 That’s why in this photo, he is standing on one leg.

 Ara Parrot